Consensys/mythril/tests/testdata/outputs_expected/kinds_of_calls.sol.o.markdown

 ### Description

-The contract executes a function call with high gas to a user-supplied address.
+A call to a user-supplied address is executed.
+The callee address of an external message call can be set by the caller.
 Note that the callee can contain arbitrary code and may re-enter any function in this contract.
-Review the business logic carefully to prevent unanticipated effects on the contract state.
+Review the business logic carefully to prevent averse effects on thecontract state.

-## Unchecked CALL return value
+## Unchecked Call Return Value
 - SWC ID: 104
-- Type: Informational
+- Severity: Low
 - Contract: Unknown
 - Function name: `_function_0xeea4c864`
 - PC address: 1038